 Maintain the current housing density

 Limit projected residential growth to the long term development areas identified on the Venus Bay Framework Plan

+Encourage the ongoing use and development of the Special Use Zone for the purpose of a caravan park.

+Discourage uses in the Special Use Zone which compromise the purpose of the zone.

 Ensure that any expansion into the long term development areas identified on the Venus Bay Framework Plan does not occur until the following Development Prerequisites have been met: